aibrite/jdash-docs/src/backend/net-core-dev.md

 ### Step 6: Develop your first dashlet
 You use `j-dashlet` element to define a dashlet.

 Content of `j-dashlet` can include `template` element which can be used to define dom (innerHTML) of your dashlet.
-An optional `script` element inside `j-dashlet` can be used to execute javascript for this dashlet.
+An optional `script` element inside `j-dashlet` can be used to execute Javascript for this dashlet.

 Copy the following code inside body tag.